Enteee/duckpond.ch/_drafts/pdml2flow.md

 ]
 ```

-Revisiting and expanding the example above, we get a command which will print a live view of all ethernet connections with a count of seen ip addresses within the flow.
+Revisiting and expanding the example above, we get a command which will print a live view of all Ethernet connections with a count of seen IP addresses within the flow.

 ```shell
 $ tshark -i eth0 -T pdml | pdml2flow -t 10 -f eth.dst -f eth.src | jq '